sabiths/MultiSelect/README.md

 #MultiSelect
 MultiSelect is a jQuery-based replacement for select boxes.
-It supports single select, multi select, and searching of options.
+It supports single select, multi select, and search functionality.

 #### Version:
 1.0